1997–98 FC Basel season: Domestic league

+The clubs priority aim for the team was to remain in the top flight of Swiss football and this was to be achieved by reaching the championship group before the winter break.
+The teams next aim was to reach at least a top five place in the table and perhaps even qualify for the UEFA European competitions.
 The football league season did not start the way that head-coach Berger had hoped.
 Four of the first six games ended in a defeat, the team conceding 12 goals and scoring just three.
 Berger was put under pressure by the club's board of directors, but things did not improve.
 After six consecutive defeats, a period during which Giallanza and La Placa both left, Berger was sacked.
 He was replaced ad interim by trainer Salvatore Andracchio, who had helped out the previous season.
 The team managed to improve their results, but could not correct the slip into the Relegation Group.

 During the winter break Guy Mathez was appointed as new head-coach.
 Soon after this the newly signed Nemtsoudis left the club and Nestor Subiat's loan contract was ended and the contract with Marco Sas was dissolved.
 Under new trainer Mathez, the first few games were good.
 But after a period with three away defeats and two home draws, it seemed that the team were heading for relegation.
 A dramatic finish with three straight victories over the three better placed teams Young Boys, SC Kriens and finally Solothurn saved Basel from the relegation drop.
 They finished the promotion/relegation group with six wins, four draws and four defeats.
 They had scored 27 goals and conceded 22.